Kota

 Some social welfare benefits available for sick and disabled people in Ireland are:

-• Supplementary Welfare Allowance (SWA): Have no income source and are waiting for your Invalidity Pension claim to be processed?
-You can apply for SWA.
-It’s a weekly payment made to people who are unable to make ends meet.
-Once you start receiving your Invalidity Pension payment, the amount received through SWA will be deducted from it.
+• Supplementary Welfare Allowance (SWA): People with no income source waiting for their Invalidity Pension claim can apply for SWA.
+It’s a weekly payment made to people who cannot meet ends.
+Once they start receiving their Invalidity Pension payment, the amount received through SWA will be deducted from it.

-• Injury Benefit: A payment made at a weekly rate to employees who have experienced an on-the-job accident or contracted a disease due to their type of work, causing them to be unfit and unable to work.
+• Injury Benefit: A payment made at a weekly rate to your employees if they have experienced an on-the-job accident or contracted a disease due to their type of work, causing them to be unfit and unable to work.

 • Blind Pension: A means-tested payment made to blind and visually impaired people living in Ireland.